Durham, NC · Student-Led · 2026

 Schools Compete.
 Durham Wins.

-We're launching an interscholastic cleanup competition connecting private schools across the Durham region in a friendly race to make the biggest environmental impact.
+We're launching an interscholastic cleanup competition connecting private schools across the Triangle in a friendly race to make the biggest environmental impact.

 01